ingan274/news-scraper/README.md

 # News Scraper: Epicenter
-Your one source for all things political!
-We give you the headlines and short descriptions to provide our audience with the fastest way to learn what is new and stay infromed.
+Your main source for all things Politics!
+Epicenter gives you headlines and short descriptions to provide its audience with the fastest way to stay updated on what is new in politics.
 What to learn more about it?
-We also provide a link to the full article.
+Epicenter also provide a link to the full article, and our audience has the freedom to comment on the articles and share their thoughts!
+Happy Reading!

 <img src="https://media.giphy.com/media/xUNemVaUZFSgHxvQXK/giphy.gif">